progdisc/rules/README.md

     your question is a better strategy than reposting it.

 12. No unsolicited DMs.
 Do not DM other users for help regarding programming.<br>
-    The Mods cannot moderate DMs,it is better for your learning to have as many eyes on the problem as possible, and silent others may benefit from your questions’ answers.
+    The Mods cannot moderate DMs.
+It is better for your learning to have as many eyes on the problem as possible, and silent others may benefit from your questions’ answers.